BalterLoadTesting/balter/docs/content/_index.md

 # Native Metrics

-Metrics are an important part of understanding performance, and Balter natively supports metrics via the [`metrics` crate](https://github.com/metrics-rs/metrics).
+Metrics are an important part of understanding load performance, and Balter natively supports metrics via the [`metrics` crate](https://github.com/metrics-rs/metrics).
 This means you can plug in any adapter you need to output metrics in a way that integrates with your system.
 For instance, Prometheus integration is as easy as adding the following:

 ```rust
 PrometheusBuilder::new()